Generation X: Adjusting to a new societal environment

 For early Gen Xer graduates entering the job market at the end of the 1980s, economic conditions were challenging and did not show signs of major improvements until the mid-1990s.
 In the U.S., restrictive monetary policy to curb rising inflation and the collapse of a large number of savings and loan associations (private banks that specialized in home mortgages) impacted the welfare of many American households.
 This precipitated a large government bailout, which placed further strain on the budget.
 Furthermore, three decades of growth came to an end.
 The social contract between employers and employees, which had endured during the 1960s and 1970s and was scheduled to last until retirement, was no longer applicable.
-By the late 1980s, there were large-scale layoffs of boomers, corporate downsizing, and accelerated offshoring of production.
+By the late 1980s, there were large-scale layoffs of Boomers, corporate downsizing, and accelerated offshoring of production.

 On the political front, in the U.S. the generation became ambivalent if not outright disaffected with politics.
 They had been reared in the shadow of the Vietnam War and the Watergate scandal.
 They came to maturity under the Reagan and George H. W. Bush presidencies, with first-hand experience of the impact of neoliberal policies.
 Few had experienced a Democratic administration and even then, only, at an atmospheric level.
-For those on the left of the political spectrum, the disappointments with the previous boomer student mobilizations of the 1960s and the collapse of those movements towards a consumerist "greed is good" and "yuppie" culture during the 1980s felt, to a greater extent, hypocrisy if not outright betrayal.
+For those on the left of the political spectrum, the disappointments with the previous Boomer student mobilizations of the 1960s and the collapse of those movements towards a consumerist "greed is good" and "yuppie" culture during the 1980s felt, to a great extent, like hypocrisy if not outright betrayal.
 Hence, the preoccupation on "authenticity" and not "selling-out".
 The Revolutions of 1989 and the collapse of the socialist utopia with the fall of the Berlin Wall, moreover, added to the disillusionment that any alternative to the capitalist model was possible.